cloud-benchmarks/cloud-benchmarks.github.io/_posts/2015-07-17-cassandra-write-performance-on-gce-and-aws.md

 - 8 cores with 30G RAM (n1-standard-8)

 ## Juju
-Leveraging Juju to model the infrastructure, we're able to condense the installation, tuning, and benchmarking of any service into a composable, repeatable component to execute against any architecture or substrate.
+Leveraging Juju to model the infrastructure, we're able to condense the installation, tuning, and benchmarking of cassandra into a composable, repeatable component to execute against any architecture or substrate.
 This allowed us to turn this:

 ```
 cassandra-stress write n=2000000 cl=LOCAL_ONE -mode native cql3 -schema keyspace=Keyspace1 -log -node 52.3.185.174